4 min read time

 Natural and organic fabrics will have a smaller footprint than those that aren’t.
 For example, organic cotton has a smaller water consumption.
 It also doesn’t affect local biodiversity as they won’t be intensively sprayed with pesticides and other chemicals.

 At this stage, you’ll want to consider the origins of your raw materials.
-Are you making each garment yourself or are you sourcing them from another company?
-Whichever it happens to be, you can decide where you want these items to originate from.
+Are you making each garment yourself?
+Or are you sourcing them from another company?
+Whichever you choose, you can decide where you want these items to originate from.

-For example, when looking for businesses that provide materials or base garments, check to see whether they are certified by the Fair Wear Foundation, ensuring a fair and ethical transaction for workers.
+For example, when looking for businesses that provide materials or base garments, check whether they're certified by the Fair Wear Foundation, ensuring a fair and ethical transaction for workers.

 If you want to ensure the clothing is fair to animals, you can look for the materials being certified by PETA.
 Vegan materials will also have a smaller carbon footprint and use less land and water to create.

-Designing your line should also include the use of eco-friendly materials when producing traditional labels, swing tags and other garment branding options.
+Designing your line should also include using eco-friendly materials when producing traditional labels, swing tags and other garment branding options.

-You should also think about labels and packaging.
+You should also think about packaging and trims.
 Even these small additions can come at a big environmental price.

 Labels and packaging are usually the first things that are thrown away.
-If they are made from plastic or other non-biodegradable or non-recyclable materials, they can easily pollute natural environments such as the oceans.
+If they’re made from plastic or other non-biodegradable or non-recyclable materials, they can easily pollute natural environments such as the oceans.

 ...but it makes sense to have a trusty guide to use during the transition.

 Do you have questions on fashion’s environmental impact, consumer trends and eco-friendly production processes?
-Our helpful guide details the process of transferring from traditional manufacturing and production methods to more sustainable ones.
+Our helpful guide details transferring from traditional manufacturing and production methods to more sustainable ones.
 You’ll also see what some of the world’s leading brands are doing as well.